 Fuqua also offers a concentration in Entrepreneurship and Innovation.

 - New Ventures: Discovery (Strategy 848, offered Fall and Spring) – Want to know where good ideas come from?
 New Ventures: Discovery is designed to lead you to a eureka moment by teaching you how to explore the world around you for problems worth solving.
+Instead of jumping directly into problem solving and solution development—which can often be wasteful without a clear understanding of a given market and customer need—New Ventures Discovery focuses on research, exploration, and discovery.
+It asks students to set aside pre-conceived notions, avoiding some of their own blind spots, in order to do the necessary work of collecting data about market and learning to assess it as objectively as possible.
 The New Ventures: Discovery course is ideal for anyone who wants to excel at finding white space for new innovation and entrepreneurial action.

 - New Ventures: Development (Strategy 849/850, offered Fall and Spring) – Have an idea for a problem you want to solve or want to design a business model around someone else’s problem?
 New Ventures: Development will lead you through the process of understanding whether an idea has teeth and if it is a business worth doing.
-New Ventures: Discovery is the ideal course for anyone who wants to learn how to build and assess new business models.
+You will learn to assess opportunities, develop and test business models, understand your financials, and build a successful team.
+If you have an idea that you’ve validated through New Ventures: Discovery or through your independent customer discovery process, New Venture: Development can help you move from idea to action.
+If you want the experience of designing a business model but don’t have your own idea, there will be an opportunity to form teams around ideas sourced from across the University.
+New Ventures: Discovery is the ideal course for anyone who wants to learn how to assess and build new business models.

 - New Ventures: Delivery (Strategy 851/852, offered Spring) – Did your idea pass muster in New Ventures: Development?
-Do you have early revenue or evidence of product market fit?
-Are you ready to launch your venture?
+Do you have early revenue or evidence of product market fit and want to continue to refine your go to market strategy?
 New Ventures: Delivery is the ideal course for serious entrepreneurs ready to push themselves to take the leap.
+In this course you will continue to test core hypothesis while you develop a milestone driven plan for go-to-market, sales, staffing, and fundraising.

 - Mentored Study in Entrepreneurship x CEI (Strategy 895, offered Spring) – Students may work with an experienced mentor on a critical project, including an entrepreneurial search.